Killucan and Rathwire: Royal Canal

-The twin villages reached the height of their prosperity during the 18th and 19th centuries due to the arrival of first the Royal Canal in 1805 and later the Midland Great Western Railway.
-The canal was built between 1790 and 1817, reaching Killucan from Dublin in 1805.
+The twin villages reached the height of their prosperity during the 19th century due to the arrival of first the Royal Canal and later the Midland Great Western Railway.
+The canal was built between 1790 and 1817.
 It grew in the importance of transporting people and goods until the mid-19th century.
 After this, the advent of rail and road travel in Ireland led to its slow decline and it formally closed in 1961.
 It was abandoned and became unusable for many years.
-Nowadays, following effort from the Royal Canal Amenity Group, it has been restored for leisure boats from Dublin to Abbeyshrule in County Longford.
+The Royal Canal Greenway, a 130 km greenway along the canal, was launched in 2021 following the reopening of the canal to navigation in 2010.
 The canal is used for fishing, walks, boating and canoeing in the Killucan area.
 The Harbour at Thomastown (1 kilometre South of Killucan) was expanded to cater for the growing number of tourists who rent barges from there.
 The canal through Killucan passes through the Killucan Flight, a stretch of eight locks over 2 km.
 East of the flight there are no further locks for 27 km while there are no further locks to the west until past Mullingar, the highest point on the canal.